Student OrgsAsian Student Union (ASU)

 ARTICLE VI: COMMITTEES

 Section 5.
-The Co-Chair of Events Coordinator will be working closely with the e-board of their branch, along with the rest of the e-board
+The Social Chair will be working closely with the e-board of their branch, along with the rest of the e-board

 Section 6.
-Co-Chair of Events Coordinator will commit to coming to e-board meetings until the end of the event they’re hosting
+Social Chair will commit to coming to e-board meetings until the end of the event they’re hosting

 Section 7.
-In the case of no regular members wanting to take charge of planning an event, an e-board from that committee must take charge unless an e-board member from the other committee is interested in taking the lead
+In the case of no regular members wanting to take charge of planning an event, the Co-presidents must take charge and assign roles and tasks; unless an e-board member is interested in taking the lead

 Section 8.
-Regular members will also be split into committee of their choice based on the event they want to take part in
+Regular members will also be split into committees of their choice based on the event they want to take part in (i.e. Asian Night Market)

 Section 9.
-At the end of the semester, the e-board will be given the opportunity to switch committees (there must be an equal number of e-board members on each committee)
+At the end of each event, the e-board will be given the opportunity to switch committee members based on the committee head.

 ARTICLE VII: FINANCES

 Section 1.
-Primary funding will be allocated through Student Senate, any extra funding will be appropriated through fundraising or DLC
+Primary funding will be allocated through the Student Senate, any extra funding will be appropriated through fundraising or DLC.

 Section 2.
-If an e-board member is to use their own money for any event hosted by ASU, they’re in charge of keeping the receipt and any relevant information and communicating with Treasurer within a week to be reimbursed
+If an e-board member is to use their own money for any event hosted by ASU, they’re in charge of keeping the receipt and any relevant information and communicating with the Treasurer within a week to be reimbursed.

 ARTICLE VIII: ELECTIONS

 Section 1.
-Elections for the New Executive Board will be held at least two months before the end of the year.
+Elections for the New Executive Board will be held at least one month before the end of the year.

 Section 2.
 Any current members of the Organization are allowed to run for more than one e-board position, whether experienced or not